The first I saw of Sligo

 you saddest town of all.

-Your careless beauty makes me shiver:
+Your careless beauty makes me shiver,

-there's cans and daisies on your lawns,
+the cans and daisies on your lawns,

 and from a bench beside the river